Graph selection with GGMselect: Estimation procedure

+Since the procedure applies for any family $\widehat\G$, GGMselect allows to select the tuning parameter(s) of any graph estimation procedure and also to compare any collection of estimation procedures.
+Nevertheless, we advise in practice to choose one of the four families of candidate graphs $\widehat{\mathcal{G}}_{\EW}$, $\widehat{\mathcal{G}}_{\CO 1}$, $\widehat{\mathcal{G}}_{\LA}$, and $\widehat{\mathcal{G}}_{\QE}$ presented below, or the union of them.
+These families have been chosen on the basis of theoretical results and simulation studies.

-In the following, we describe these four families, provide algorithms to compute them efficiently, and discuss their computational complexity and their size.
+In the following, we explain how to tune and compare graph estimation procedures with GGMselect.
+Afterwards, we describe the four above-mentioned families, provide algorithms to compute them efficiently, and discuss their computational complexity and their size.
 Each family depends on an integer $D$, smaller than $n-2$, which corresponds to the maximal degree of the graphs in this family.